 Healthy relationships program

-The Healthy Relationships Program provides culturally appropriate community education on domestic violence and unhealthy relationships.
+The Healthy Relationships Program provides culturally appropriate community education on domestic violence and healthy relationships.
 We seek to develop awareness and advocacy for survivors of domestic violence, and provide resources and culturally relevant support for those seeking to leave abusive relationships.
 We also provide mentorship and leadership development for young women, and create opportunities for the cultivation of women’s empowerment.

 Worker's rights advocacy